DataIntellectTech/TorQ/docs/utilities.md

 ..
 ```

-Using a hash function enables better distribution of symbols across databases:
+Using a hash function ensures better distribution of symbols across databases:

 ```q
 q)count each group sym!(sum each string sym)mod 4